-Who is eligible for the LA College Promise?
-2017 graduates of a LAUSD high school or charter school within the LAUSD service area who are eligible for California in-state resident tuition.
+Who is eligible for the LA College Promise Program?
+2019 graduates of an LAUSD high school or charter school within the LAUSD service area who are eligible for California in-state resident tuition.

 Will colleges be given a list of eligible high schools?
 Yes.
 The list of eligible schools will be programmed into PeopleSoft.

-Will PeopleSoft be able to identify potential LA College Promise students?
+Will PeopleSoft be able to identify potential CA/LA College Promise students?
 Yes – to a degree.
-Colleges will be able to run a query of students with a graduation year of 2017 from one of the eligible schools.
+Colleges will be able to run a query of students with the graduation year of 2019 from one of the eligible schools.

-Do students have to apply for the LA College Promise?
-Yes, students will need to apply for the LA College Promise.
+Do students have to apply for the College Promise?
+Yes, students will need to apply for the CA/LA College Promise.
 To apply, students will provide their Student ID number to designated faculty/staff on your campus and an application will be generated using the PeopleSoft student information system.

-Is there a deadline for students to apply for the LA College Promise?
+Is there a deadline for students to apply for the CA/LA College Promise?
 Yes, this is still being determined.
-Currently the deadline is May 1st; however, there is a request through consultation to move the deadline back at least two weeks—or preferably to June 1st.
+Currently the deadline is May 1st; however, there is a request through consultation to move the deadline back.

-Once students apply, are they automatically considered an LA College Promise student?
+Once students apply, are they automatically considered a CA/LA College Promise student?

 No, students will need to complete the required elements of the LA College Promise including completing FAFSA or the CA Dream Act and completing AOC.
 Students will also be asked to sign a contract which details their requirements for the duration of their first year.

 Is the LA College Promise student contract customizable by campus?
 Yes.
 The contract will have some universal elements but each campus will be able to customize the content for their specific program components.
 The contract will be sent to students using the PeopleSoft student information system and students will accept the terms of the contract electronically.